Meeting your needs

 Energy Performance Certificate:

 Any rental property let after 1st October 2008 requires an Energy Performance Certificate which must be no more than 10 years old.
 Please provide a copy of your EPC if you already have one.
-Alternatively, we can arrange for one to be carried out by our in house assessor for £75 plus VAT (£90 inc VAT).
+Alternatively, we can arrange for one to be carried out by our in-house assessor for £82.50 plus VAT (£99 inc VAT).

-From 1st April 2018 it is proposed there will be a requirement for any properties rented out (new lets or renewals) in the private sector to have a minimum energy performance rating of E. The regulations are expected to apply to any ongoing lets prior to 1st April 2018 from 1st April 2020.
+From 1st April 2018 it is a requirement for any properties rented out (new lets or renewals) in the private sector to have a minimum energy performance rating of E. The regulations will also apply to any ongoing lets prior to 1st April 2018 from 1st April 2020.
 If your property currently has an energy rating of F or G you will need to consider making energy efficiency improvements in time for the proposed new regulations.